phuvinhbmt/order-app-client/README.md

     $ npm -v
     8.10.0 #sample output
-To install npm and Nodejs, refer to this doc https://github.com/nvm-sh/nvm To install Angular CLI, refer to this doc https://angular.io/cli
+To install npm and Nodejs, refer to this doc https://github.com/nvm-sh/nvm To manually install Angular CLI, refer to this doc https://angular.io/cli